Reader¶

 ¶

-Reads a document from various sources and returns its text content along with standardized metadata.
+Read a document from various sources and return standardized output.

 file_path